jcollard/unm-hip/README.md

 <pre>boundingBoxes :: (Image img, MaxMin (Pixel img), Pixel img ~ Double) => img -> [(Int, Int, Int, Int)]</pre>

-Given an image, the result of applying label to a binary-image, boundingBoxes returns a vector where the n-th component is a four element tuple representing the minimum and maximum row and column indices of pixels of the n-th connected-component of the image.
+Given an image, the result of applying label to a binary-image,
+<b>boundingBoxes</b> returns a vector where the n-th component is a four
+element tuple representing the minimum and maximum row and column indices of pixels of the n-th connected-component of the image.